HarperDB/documentation/docs/applications/define-routes.md

 **logger**

-This helper allows you to write directly to the Custom Functions log file, custom_functions.log.
+This helper allows you to write directly to the log file, hdb.log.
 It’s useful for debugging during development, although you may also use the console logger.
 There are 5 functions contained within logger, each of which pertains to a different **logging.level** configuration in your harperdb-config.yaml file.

 * logger.trace(‘Starting the handler for /dogs’)